casper-bug/asciicam/README.md

 ## Privacy

-ASCIICam processes all video data locally in your browser.
+ASCIICAM processes all video data locally in your browser.
 No images or video are transmitted to any server.

 ## Installation